Hometown - YA Fiction - Work in Progress

 We won the toss and elected to

-wouldn’t say it, but we were looking forward to our yearly showdown with
+we wouldn’t say it, but we were looking forward to our yearly showdown with

 Amherst before hitting the playoffs full stride.
 This was the year.